 I get that this is all a part of the Circle-of-Life, with the exception that my daughters have become obsessed with this Reproduction Craze.

-I know you’re probably thinking that I’m exaggerating for the sake of literary intrigue and comedic value, but I’m really not.
+I know you’re probably thinking that I’m exaggerating for the sake of literary intrigue, but I’m not.
 My girls are constantly texting and inundating me with pictures of babies.
-Fortunately, I see this as the overt propaganda effort that it is.

-If that wasn’t alarming enough, I’m pretty sure Gracie actually has started a Pinterest Board devoted to babies she finds “Pinteresting,” (as though she will soon be placing her order and wants to zero-in on what style baby she likes.)
+If that wasn’t alarming enough, my youngest daughter actually has a Pinterest Board entirely devoted to babies she finds “Pinteresting,” (as though she will soon be placing her order and wants to zero-in on what style baby she likes.)

 Not only am I wise to what my girls are up to, I’m totally on to how/why God designed things this way.
 He made the “Newbies” disarmingly adorable in the interest of propagating the species.